walk the Thames Path

 Windsor, the Great Park, and the Runnymede memorials +0.2 miles

-Instead of following the river through the Home Park and past Datchet (which includes a 0.5 mile road walk), the detour takes you through Windsor's town centre allowing you to get up close to the castle as well as the Guildhall.
-The detour then follows the Long Walk starting at the private entrance to the Castle all the way to the statue of George III on horseback.
+Instead of following the river through the Home Park and past Datchet (which includes a 0.5 mile road walk), the detour takes you through Windsor's town centre allowing you to get close to the castle.
+The detour then follows the Long Walk starting at the private entrance to the castle all the way to the statue of George III.
 From here the detour turns away from the Great Park, through woodland and past the JFK Memorial and the Magna Carta monument.
 An optional extra is to visit the Air Force Memorial.

 • Bushy Park